Quick Stats

 Geographic Alignment

-Organizations must primarily serve rural areas in the 15 westernmost counties (Beaverhead, Deer Lodge, Flathead, Granite, Jefferson, Lake, Lewis and Clark, Lincoln, Madison, Mineral, Missoula, Ravalli, Sanders, Silver Bow, Powell) or the Flathead Nation.
-Priority given to work outside urban centers of Missoula, Kalispell, Butte, and Helena.
+Organisations must primarily serve rural areas in the 15 westernmost counties (Beaverhead, Deer Lodge, Flathead, Granite, Jefferson, Lake, Lewis and Clark, Lincoln, Madison, Mineral, Missoula, Ravalli, Sanders, Silver Bow, Powell) or the Flathead Nation.
+Priority given to work outside urban centres of Missoula, Kalispell, Butte, and Helena.

 - GO!
-Grants: Organizations with operating budgets under $1 million (excluding schools)
+Grants: Organisations with operating budgets under $1 million (excluding schools)

 - Must have operated for at least 2 years